How to Install Google Chrome on Fedora Linux

 sudo dnf config-manager setopt 'google-chrome*.enabled=0'

 This command disables all Google Chrome browser repositories.
-If you want to disable individual repositories, first list the repositories you have imported:
+However, if you want to disable individual repositories, first list the repositories you have imported:

 dnf repolist | grep chrome